 The Site does not provide the habitat necessary to independently sustain the species listed above.
-Nearby grasslands, riparian areas, and protected lands provide adequate habitat for any species forced to relocate.
-Habitat for the whitebark pine exists outside of the immediate vicinity of the Site at points of higher elevation throughout Fergus County.
+Nearby grasslands, riparian areas, and protected lands provide adequate habitat for any species forced to relocate due to the Proposed Action.
+Habitat for the whitebark pine exists outside of the immediate vicinity of the Site at points of higher elevation throughout Broadwater County.
 The greater sage grouse is addressed separately in Section 3.2.1.2.
 The Proposed Action may deter transient wildlife from passing through the active land application area but impacts to these species are anticipated to be minor.